Back to Projects

 Overview

-CopperString 2032, led by Powerlink, initially involves building 840 kilometres (km) of new electricity transmission line from just south of Townsville in the Burdekin region to Mount Isa that will connect Queensland’s North West Minerals Province to the National Electricity Market for the first time in Australia’s history.
+CopperString 2032, led by Powerlink, initially involves building 840 kilometres (km) of new electricity transmission line from Mount Isa to near Townsville.
+It will connect Queensland’s North West Minerals Province to the National Electricity Market for the first time in Australia’s history.
 Approximately 200km of additional transmission line will be required to connect new renewable generators to CopperString 2032.

-• 500 kilovolt (kV) transmission line from just south of Townsville to Hughenden
+• 500 kilovolt (kV) transmission line from Hughenden to near Townsville

 • 330kV transmission line from Hughenden to Cloncurry